 Trademarks represent the purchase consideration paid for the brand 'Sundrop'.
-As estimated by the Management, this trademark has an indefinite useful life.
-Hence, the same is not amortised as per Ind AS 36 "Impairment of Assets" and only tested for impairment annually.
+As estimated by the Management, this trademark has an indefinite useful life and hence the same is not amortised.
+However, it is tested for impairment annually as per Ind AS 36 "Impairment of Assets".
 Also refer Note 37.